 What CMC Markets does

-CMC Markets PLC (LON:CMCX) is a trading platform operator specialising in spread betting and certificates for deposit (CFDs).
+CMC Markets PLC (LON:CMCX) is a trading platform operator specialising in spread betting and contracts for difference (CFDs).
 Its customers use the platform to trade in foreign exchange rates, stock market indices, cryptocurrencies, commodities, shares, treasury bonds and exchange-traded funds.

 CMC is headquartered in London but with a global reach.
 As well as the core spread betting and CFD business it has a stockbroking business in Australia – the second largest in the country – plus a business-to-business (B2B) white-label technology offering, through which it can leverage the millions it has invested in its trading technology by offering the platform to partners.

 A pioneer that continues to invest heavily in technology

 The company has been around since 1989 when it was known as Currency Management Corporation (hence “CMC”).

 In 1996, it launched a real-time foreign exchange trading platform that paved the way for online trading at a time when other spread betting firms only offered telephone accounts.

 Since then, the company has continued to put a heavy emphasis on technology and remaining at the cutting edge in terms of flexibility of the platform.
 The investment in technology also means the trading platform is resilient even in times of extreme volatility and heavy traffic.